-The Porter is also an enormously rugged bag and I’ve really put it through the ringer.
+The Osprey Porter is also an enormously rugged pack and I’ve really put it through the ringer.
 I’ve taken it through the jungles of South America, the mountains near Denver, Colorado, backpacking through Europe, and hundreds of other places!
 Heck, I even had it with me when I was doused with water during Thailand’s Songkran festival (and I still managed to keep my electronics dry!).

-For one thing, the fact that the straps hideaway has a downside: they by necessity don’t have as much padding as you might find on a more serious hiking backpack.
+There’s not a whole lot that I would change about the Osprey Porter 46, but no backpack is perfect.
+For one thing, the fact that the shoulder straps and hip belt hideaway carries a downside.
+The shoulder and waist straps by necessity don’t have as much padding as you might find on a more serious hiking backpack.

 This means that, while the bag is comfortable for general carrying or even short distance hikes, after a few kilometers the straps start to pull at my back a bit.
 So if you’re just planning to walk around cities or do some very light hiking, it’s fine.
 For anything more hardcore, you need a more serious backpack.
 That’s the price you pay for the hideaway feature, though!